Storm Sabine/Ciara pummels UK, starts hitting Germany | DW | 10.02.2020

 Sports events, school canceled

 Authorities warned millions of people in the affected countries to stay indoors.
 Dozens of events were called off as a result of the weather, including the Premier League football match between Manchester City and West Ham, and a German soccer league game between Borussia Mönchengladbach and Cologne.
-Luxembourg and Cologne have said all school children should stay home on Monday.
+All schools were closed on Monday in Luxembourg and the western German city of Cologne.

 Multiple injuries due to downed trees have been reported since Sunday.
 Two women in in the city of Saarbrücken in western Germany were in the hospital after a tree fell on their car.
 One remains in critical condition.
 A 16-year-old in North Rhine-Westphalia also sustained head injuries from a falling tree.